Biological and Forensic Sciences

 to include Biology.
 Excludes General Studies.

-The Access to HE Diploma to include 30 Level 3 credits at Merit of which 15 must be in Biology units.
+The Access to HE Diploma to include 30 Level 3 credits above Merit of which 15 must be at Distinction in Biology units.
 Plus GCSE English and Mathematics at grade 4 / C or above.

 GCSE/National 4/National 5